 Click on Classes above or contact me for more information.

-Whether you are an experienced social worker, MFT, or counselor looking for training/supervision or a family member or individual looking for counseling, I have something to offer you.
+Whether you are an experienced social worker, MFT, or counselor looking for training or supervision or someone new to the field, I have something to offer you.

 I am a highly experienced supervisor and educator who specializes in "Family Therapy in Action™." and "Supervision in Action™."
 These modalities recognize the mind/body connection by using action methods from psychodrama.
 I use these modalities to deepen your work by working on the "self of the therapist" and to teach key concepts.

-I have 26 years of experience counseling families and couples with a wide range of problems, including loss, stress, conflict, and disease.
+I have 26 years of experience counseling families and couples with a wide range of problems, including loss, stress, conflict, and chronic disease.
 In addition, I have extensive experience working with groups and individuals with a broad range of issues.
 I am an AAMFT Approved Supervisor and AAMFT Clinical Fellow, a Certified Systemic Supervisor (IFTA), and have the highest certification in psychodrama as well: Trainer, Educator, Practitioner (TEP).
 I present my work around the country.

 Workshops, Trainings, and Articles

 Advanced Supervision Group.
 Learn how to use systemic thinking

 "Using Action Methods in Clinical Supervision: A Journey from Talk to Action" Social Work in Groups,